 Response of the Hematopoietic System to Ionizing Radiation

-Radiation causes bone marrow damage and anemia, however, the response of the erythroid lineage to irradiation has not been well characterized.
-We have developed a novel method to quantify erythroid precursors using multispectral imaging flow cytometry (McGrath, et al. J Immunol Methods, 2008).
-Our preliminary studies indicate that erythroid progenitors and precursors are extremely sensitive targets of radiation damage and recover in an oscillatory pattern suggesting the operation of negative feedback regulation.
-We are currently investigating the potential role of directed cytokine therapy to mitigate damage and enhance the recovery of hematopoietic cells following a bioterrorist attack or nuclear disaster.
+While radiation causes bone marrow damage and drops in peripheral blood counts, the response of the erythroid and megakaryocyte lineages to irradiation has not been well characterized.
+We have developed novel approaches to quantify erythroid and megakaryocyte precursors using multispectral imaging flow cytometry (McGrath, et al. J Immunol Methods, 2008; Niswander, et al. Cytometry A, 2014).
+Our studies indicate that erythroid progenitors and precursors, but not megakaryocyte precursors, are extremely sensitive targets of radiation damage.
+The recovery of the erythroid lineage is dependent on the action of erythropoietin on late-stage erythroid progenitors (Peslak, et al. Blood, 2012).
+Radiation injury also leads to SDF-1-mediated movement of megakaryocytes within osteoblastic and endothelial niches (Niswander, et al. Blood, 2014).
+We are currently investigating the potential role of directed therapy to mitigate damage and enhance the recovery of hematopoietic cells following a bioterrorist attack or nuclear disaster.

 Differential response of early-stage erythroid progenitors (BFU-E) and late-stage erythroid progenitors (CFU-E) to a single dose of 4 Gy radiation.